Russian Casinos

 At the turn of the 21st century, gambling had become a major problem for the Russian government.
 In 2002, there were as many as 60,000 slot machines in operation in the Russian capital of Moscow alone, with licenses issued by the Federal Sports Agency (FSA).
 Meanwhile, the regional authorities no longer had a say in licensing and regulating gambling operations within the Russian provinces.

-This caused a major backlash and as a result, all gambling establishments housing slot machines, card rooms, and tables with games of chance like craps and roulette were officially outlawed throughout the country with the exception of four “gambling” zones i.e. provinces – Yantarnaya, Siberian Coin, Primorie, and Azov-city.
-All brick-and-mortar gambling establishments, located outside the above-listed provinces were basically forced to close shop overnight when the ban came into effect in 2009.
-At the present moment, state lotteries are the only legal form of landbased gambling outside the four gambling zones.
+This caused a major backlash and as a result, all gambling establishments housing slot machines, card rooms, and tables with games of chance like craps and roulette were officially outlawed throughout the country with the exception of five “gambling” zones, i.e., provinces – Yantarnaya, Siberian Coin, Primorie, Azov-city, and Crimea.
+The latter was added as a gambling zone in 2019 but still has not launched any gambling facilities.
+All brick-and-mortar gambling establishments located outside the above-listed provinces were basically forced to close shop overnight when the ban came into effect in 2009.
+At the present moment, state lotteries are the only legal form of land-based gambling outside the five gambling zones.

-Needless to say, this ban extended to interactive gambling as well since the government decided to draw up a blacklist with unauthorized gaming operators.
+Needless to say, this ban extended to interactive gambling as well, since the government decided to draw up a blacklist of unauthorized gaming operators.
 At the start of 2015, the authorities announced their plans to commence blocking the domains of the blacklisted gambling websites.
-Thus, the access to all forms of interactive gambling, including virtual casino games, poker, and sports betting, was severely restricted.
+Thus, access to all forms of interactive gambling, including virtual casino games, poker, and sports betting, was severely restricted.
 The blacklist consisted of both Russian and foreign online gambling providers.
-Toward the fall of the same year, the websites of some of the biggest gambling operators in the industry had already been blocked, including established names like Pinnacle, Ladbrokes, PokerStars, Betway, 888poker, partypoker, Full Tilt, William Hill, and Titan Poker.
+By the fall of the same year, the websites of some of the biggest gambling operators in the industry had already been blocked, including established names like Pinnacle, Ladbrokes, PokerStars, Betway, 888poker, partypoker, Full Tilt, William Hill, and Titan Poker.

-While not all operators are blocked, this “censorship” on behalf of the Russian government renders it quite difficult for players from the country to access gambling websites and wager from the comfort of their surroundings.
-It would be fair to say the government makes a pretty good job at filtering the websites that provide real-money gambling to Russian citizens.
-What is more, the blacklist is updated on a regular basis, with the access to more and more gambling websites being restricted.
-It makes sense that the advertisement and promotion of online gambling activities are also prohibited by law.
+While not all operators are blocked, this “censorship” by the Russian government makes it quite difficult for players from the country to access gambling websites and wager from the comfort of their homes.
+It would be fair to say the government does a pretty good job of filtering the websites that provide real-money gambling to Russian citizens.
+What is more, the blacklist is updated on a regular basis, with access to more and more gambling websites being restricted.
+It makes sense that the advertising and promotion of online gambling activities are also prohibited by law.
 Furthermore, Russia’s biggest search engine, Yandex, was asked by authorities to take down all site advertisements that openly promoted gambling-related activities over the internet.

-There are no causes for concern for players, however, as there are no known cases of Russian citizens being persecuted by law for engaging in illegal online gambling activities.
+There are no causes for concern for players, however, as there are no known cases of Russian citizens being prosecuted by law for engaging in illegal online gambling activities.
 The biggest problem players face is finding a way around the ISP blacklist and accessing the blocked websites.
-Some poker fans from the country have shared it is possible for them to play their favorite game of skill for real money using the downloadable poker clients, offered by popular platforms, such as PokerStars.
+Some poker fans from the country have shared that it is possible for them to play their favorite game of skill for real money using the downloadable poker clients offered by popular platforms such as PokerStars.

 Russian players who are caught in the act of violating the ban imposed by the government risk incurring a minor fine for participating in illegal gambling activities on the web.
 However, the risk of being fined for interactive gambling is indeed minuscule since the local authorities appear to have concentrated their efforts predominantly on blocking online gambling operators.